EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Valleyrest/Places/The Expanding Cave.md

 # The Dungeon

+This is **Uma’s old forward lair** — a small ritual and training site for his orc army.
+It was designed to **test, train, and protect** his apprentices or champions, not necessarily as a high-level treasure vault.
+The dungeon is infused with residual necrotic and astral energy, so it reacts to living beings and magical intent.
+The “tome explosion” is the result of residual arcane power tied to Uma’s unfinished rituals.

 ## Room 1:
 This is a mostly empty room.
 There are faded murals of a Orc empire on the walls.
 At the end of the room, guarding the door is a statue on the left and what appears to be is a missing statue on the right.